Moustapha Niasse: Political career

 He was director of the Presidential Cabinet from 1970 to 1979.
 In March 1979, he became Minister of Town Planning, Housing and Environment, serving in that position until September 1979, when he became Minister of Foreign Affairs.
 He was promoted to the rank of Minister of State for Foreign Affairs in January 1981 and served in that position until April 1984.
 He briefly served as prime minister for a month in April 1983 prior to the abolition of that position.
 Niasse served as Minister of Foreign Affairs for the second time from June 1993 to July 1998.
 He then became Representative of the Secretary General of the United Nations in the Great Lakes countries until 1999.

 During the late 1990s, he broke with President Abdou Diouf and formed his own party, the Alliance of the Forces of Progress (AFP).
 He was a candidate in the February 2000 presidential election, in which against President Diouf and long-time opposition leader Abdoulaye Wade also competed.
 Niasse received third place and 16.77% of the vote, while Diouf and Wade went to a runoff.
 Niasse supported Wade in the second round, and Wade promised him the position of prime minister; his support contributed to Wade's victory over Diouf.
 After Wade took office in early April 2000, he appointed Niasse as his prime minister.

 Niasse served as prime minister until he resigned on 3 March 2001 due to the difficult relationship between himself and Wade.
 In the April 2001 parliamentary election, Niasse was elected to the National Assembly through national list proportional representation as an AFP candidate.
 In 2002, United Nations Secretary-General Kofi Annan appointed Niasse to be his envoy to the Democratic Republic of Congo in attempts to form a national unity government there.
+Brilliant negotiations by Niasse, coupled with pressure from South Africa and the African Union, led to the signing of the Global and Inclusive Agreement on Transition in the Democratic Republic of Congo (Pretoria Agreement), a key agreement in ending the Second Congo War.

 Opposing an extension of the National Assembly's term beyond its five-year mandate, Niasse chose to resign his seat as a Deputy in June 2006, when the parliamentary term was originally scheduled to end.